 Also, watching portion sizes of fruit can also be helpful when trying to reduce IBS symptoms.
 However, since fruit is so yummy and healthy, we should not exclude it from a healthy meal plan.
 Learning what portion works best for you and giving yourself a break from some of the foods that really trigger your symptoms may you help improve tolerate better to these foods after several weeks or months.

-Summer foods that may cause symptoms if with IBS include watermelon because it is his in fructose, mannitol and fructans but other melons like canteloupe are lower.
+Summer foods that may cause IBS symptoms include watermelon because it is his in fructose, mannitol and fructans but other melons like canteloupe are lower.
 Peaches are high in sorbitol and fructans.
 One of my favorite foods that gives me symptoms but I know how the amount I can tolerate is peaches and tolerate but it has taken me a little bit of time.

 The other main summer dessert food that can cause IBS symptoms for many people is ice cream or frozen yogurt.
 The reason it may cause symptoms is because of the lactose it contains.
 However, you can find several delicious low fodmap ice creams.
 Some people may do well with using lactaid before eating something with lactose.